The IRS delays millions of refunds – now what?

 First, before filing their tax return, taxpayers need to decide how they want to receive their refund.
 They generally have two options: have the IRS mail them a check or have the IRS make a direct deposit to a bank account or a prepaid debit card.
 The IRS says direct deposit is the quickest way to get a refund.

-After filing, taxpayers who used H&R Block can find out if the IRS has accepted their e-filed return with the Check E-File Status tool with just their name, Social Security number, date of birth and filing method.
+After filing, taxpayers who used H&R Block can find out if the IRS has accepted their e-filed return with the refund status tool with just their name, Social Security number, date of birth and filing method.

-Then once the IRS has accepted the e-filed return, taxpayers may check the IRS Where’s My Refund tool for an expected tax refund date.
+Then once the IRS has accepted the e-filed return, taxpayers may check our Where’s My Refund page or the IRS website tool for an expected tax refund date.
 Taxpayers will need to enter their:

 - Social Security number,